-Every pedelec e bike operates in a similar way however there is a huge range of differences in how the motors and overall drive systems work and, therefore, in how they deliver power.
+There are some big differences in how the motors and overall drive systems work between type (and even brand) and, therefore, in how they deliver power.

-Which one is best?
-Rather than ‘best’ the better question is which e-bike drive system is best suited to your needs?
+Rather than which one is ‘best’ the better question is which e-bike drive system is best suited to your needs?

 As a general rule Mid Drive motors (or Crank drive motors as they are sometimes referred to) are more efficient than their hub drive counterparts.
 Therefore you tend to get a much bigger range from your battery.

-Shimano also feature in a number of brands eg. in Focus mountain bikes and other global drive systems such as Brose, Yamaha and Bafang are starting to appear on the market in Australia.
+Shimano also feature in a number of brands eg. in Focus mountain bikes and other global drive systems such as Yamaha and Bafang are now widely available in Australia too.